OneStop: A 360-Participant English Eye Tracking Dataset with Different Reading Regimes#

 argument.

-Data Files and Variables: Provides detailed information about the data files and variables used in the project.
+Data Files and Variables: Detailed information about the data files and variables in the reports.

-Scripts: Contains scripts for data preprocessing and analysis reproduction.
+Scripts: Scripts for data preprocessing and reproducing the analysis in the dataset paper (see below).

 Citation#